 Jacksonville Jaguars lose grievance over fining former player $700G for missed team doctor visits

-The Jacksonville Jaguars lost a grievance filed by the NFL Players Association on the behalf of current and former players challenging the team’s decision to levy significant discipline against them in 2018.
+The Jacksonville Jaguars lost a grievance filed by the NFL Players Association [NFLPA] on the behalf of current and former players challenging the team’s decision to levy significant discipline against them in 2018.

-Tom Coughlin, the executive vice president of the team, attempted to fine former defensive end Dante Fowler more than $700,000 for missing “mandatory” appointments with a team trainer.
+Tom Coughlin, the Jaguars’ executive vice president of football operations, tried to fine former defensive end Dante Fowler over $700,000 for missing “mandatory” appointments with a team trainer.
 It was just one example of how Coughlin has run the team since he returned, according to the NFLPA.

 PATRICK MAHOMES' TWO-TOUCHDOWN PERFORMANCE IN SNOW IMPRESSES SUPER BOWL-WINNING COACH